-Section 0 lists all FORCAM plug-ins that are currently available.
+The annex lists all FORCAM plug-ins that are currently available.

-Here you select type and bus type.
+Here you select the appropriate plug-in and bus type for the controller.
 The other input fields vary depending on this selection.
-Mandatory fields are marked with an asterisk ().
+Mandatory fields are marked with an asterisk (\).